DavidNull/DavidNull-MiniGames-Go/README.md

    - Different symbols: Lose your bet

 Type 'help' at the slot machine to see the paytable with symbol probabilities.

+### ⌨️ Fastest Typer

+A 2-player typing competition:
+   - Each player gets challenged with 5 random words
+   - Type the exact words (with correct spelling) as quickly as possible
+   - The player who types all words correctly in the shortest time wins
+   - Words are randomly selected from various categories

+### 🧭 Escape the Maze

+A 2-player maze navigation challenge:
+   - Each player gets their own randomly generated maze
+   - Use WASD keys to navigate (W=up, A=left, S=down, D=right)
+   - Find the exit (E) as quickly as possible
+   - The player who escapes in the shortest time wins
+   - Type "quit" to give up

 ## 🌐 Network Play (Coming Soon)